 - 14.1.
-Where any member of staff has been absent for some or all of the appraisal period, for example, as a result of long-term sickness absence or maternity/adoption/shared parental leave, the assessment in relation to pay progression will be based on performance during any period of attendance and/or prior performance. - 14.2.
-In exceptional circumstances, for example, where objectives have not been fully met due to factors entirely outside the control of the reviewee, the reviewer may apply discretion in recommending pay progression.
-Such discretion will normally only be applied where: - For teachers: competency in all elements of the Teachers' Standards and 'good' teaching overall have been demonstrated, as described below - For support staff: the standard of work more generally has been of a high level and competency in any relevant professional standards has been demonstrated.
+Where any member of staff has been absent for some or all of the appraisal period, for example, as a result of long-term sickness absence or maternity/adoption/shared parental leave, the assessment in relation to pay will be based on any period of attendance and/or prior performance. - 14.2.
+For support staff, where objectives have not been fully met due to factors entirely outside the control of the reviewee, the reviewer may apply discretion in recommending pay progression.
+Such discretion will normally only be applied where the standard of work more generally has been of a high level: